 Skip to main content

-You know that feeling when you're staring at TradingView's Pine Script editor, cursor blinking mockingly at you, and all you want is to test this simple trading idea that's been bouncing around your head?
-Yeah, I've been there too.
-Many times, actually.
+You know that feeling when you're staring at TradingView's Pine Script editor, cursor blinking mockingly at you, and all you want is to test a trading idea that's been bouncing around your head?
+I've been there too.
+More times than I'd like to admit.

 Pineify | Best Pine Script Editor